More vehicles of Russian peacekeepers drive freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 12.
-Russian peacekeepers' trucks and passenger car have driven along the Lachin-Khankendi road passing near Shusha without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 13.
+Russian peacekeepers' convoy of 10 trucks and military equipment has driven along the Lachin-Khankendi road passing near Shusha without any issues, Trend reports from the scene.

 Earlier, the Armenian media spread more fake news that the Azerbaijanis allegedly blocked the Lachin-Khankendi road and didn’t let the supply vehicles through.